Get Answers to all your Questions

 Just Study 32% of the NEET syllabus and Score up to 100% marks

-Given AB is a diameter and AC is a chord of circle with center O.
+Given AB is the diameter and AC is a chord of a circle with centre O.

 \angle BAC= 30^{\circ}